Xapier14/Calculator/README.md

 > ResponsiveGrid has a fixed column[1] width of 512 and a fixed row[1] height of 512.

 > BaseGrid has a fixed row[0] height of 64.

+> The buttons and grids (ButtonGrid, OperationsGrid) are anonymous components.
+These cannot be referenced from the backing code.